Kilmarnock and Loudoun Amateur Radio Club

 Welcome to the Kilmarnock and Loudoun Amateur Radio Club web site.
 The club was established in 1980 and is affiliated to the Radio Society of Great Britain.
 Our main meetings, including talks and presentations, are on the second and fourth Tuesday of each month at 7.30pm in our clubhouse and on Zoom.
 On other Tuesdays we have a friendly natter night on Zoom with no fixed agenda.
 Visitors are always very welcome.
 If you would like to contact us then please use the contact email address given below.
 If you would like to make a visit, please check the date of the next Tuesday evening meeting on the calendar below and just turn up.

 2nd and 4th Tuesdays of each month at 19:30 - Club Meetings with talks using Zoom and face-to-face at the clubhouse.

 Other Tuesdays at 19:30 - Club natter nights using Zoom

-Training courses - We are currently running training activities for all levels of the UK Amateur Radio Examinations online using Zoom.
-Please contact us by email if you are interested in these training courses.
+Training - We currently support training activities for all levels of the UK Amateur Radio Examinations.
+Please contact us by email if you are interested in these training activities.

-Click here to go to the members online discussion forum (PLEASE NOTE - only club members have access and you need to use a Google account to login).
+Click here to go to the members online discussion forum (PLEASE NOTE - only club members have access to the forum).